miketester10/nestjs-rabbitmq-microservices/README.md

 - ✅ User registration and login
 - ✅ Email verification
+- ✅ Resend verification email modal (when account is not verified)
 - ✅ Password reset flow
 - ✅ 2FA authentication setup and verification
 - ✅ 2FA verification modal during login (for users with 2FA enabled)